 Runner-Up: Patagonia Baggies ($55)

 Pros: They dry quick and repel water.
 The fun designs make them an awesome addition to any wardrobe.
 I actually have a sample pair, so I’m pretty sure my design is unique, I haven’t been able to find it anywhere.
-The pockets are deep, unlike the Barely Baggies (which I find useless unless your sitting on a beach), so I can actually use them.
+The pockets are deep, unlike the Barely Baggies (which I find useless unless you’re sitting on a beach), so I can actually use them.

 Cons: Again, they don’t flatter my tiny, athletic tushy and make me look like a beanpole.

 Budget-Friendly: A Pair of Cheap Running Shorts